acl-org/acl-anthology/docs/guide/accessing-publications.md

 anthology.collections["2022.acl"]["long"]["220"]  # same
 ```

+!!! tip

     **The rule of thumb is that all containers provide dictionary-like functionality.**

 This means that, among other things, the following all work as they would with a regular dictionary object:

 ```python